 Massage: Scientific evidence to support massage as a recovery technique is limited, but anecdotal evidence is plenty – with numerous personal accounts of massage playing a vital role in the recovery process.
 Deep tissue massage may be beneficial to some extent.

 Stretching: Stretching is a useful recovery technique and can be undertaken before, after, or in the absence of exercise to improve muscle motion and the functioning of joints.
 Improved hip flexibility, muscle balance, and pelvic symmetry are linked to neuromuscular balance and coordinated muscle contraction – which elicits a lower oxygen cost at sub-maximal workloads.
 Aside from the injury prevention benefits, a certain amount of flexibility is also required for optimal stride length at high running speeds.
 Dynamic stretching, running drills, and plyometric exercises in addition to static stretching after a proper warm-up are recommended.

-This article has summarised some of the popular recovery methods that can be used by runners to reduce fatigue and prevent injury.
+These are some of the popular recovery methods that runners can use to reduce fatigue and prevent injury.
 Runners should follow a well-structured training schedule that includes adequate recovery runs.